Now taking consultations for surgery in 2026

 Implant Size

 Implant size is measured in cubic centimetres (cc), and selecting the right size depends on your body type, existing breast tissue, and personal goals.
-During your consultation, a board-certified plastic surgeon like Dr Kumar will help you determine the ideal implant size to complement your frame and achieve your desired breast size.
+During your consultation, a board-certified plastic surgeon such as Dr Kumar can discuss implant sizes and options that may suit your body shape and personal preferences.

 Placement of Breast Implants